 Yaw Kyeremateng hugging former Director of Forensics Konrad Hack.
-PC: Angelica Grigsby cordia and the program."
+PC: Angelica Grigsby

 Kyeremateng, who is originally from Ghana, earned his Bachelor's degree in Environmental Health Science and his Masters in Communication both from the University of Northern Iowa.

-Along with his previous role, as the director of individual events, Kyeremateng has been teaching classes such as Persuasion, Reader's Theater and Public Speaking in the Communication Studies Department.
+Along with his previous role, as the director of individual events, Kyeremateng has been teaching classes such as Persuasion, Reader's Theater and Public

+Speaking in the Communication Studies Department.